 The name of a person who is deceased must be removed from the voter registration rolls.
-15 The Code of Virginia §24.2-404.3 requires ELECT to compare the voter lists with records belonging to the Bureau of Vital Statistics and the Social Security Administration.
+The Code of Virginia §24.2-404.3 requires ELECT to compare the voter lists with records belonging to the Bureau of Vital Statistics and the Social Security Administration.
 Department of Elections complies with the requirement to match the SSA death list annually by October 1.
-16 The VERIS "Hopper" and "Agency Updates" screens will reflect the new information.
+As of July 2022, §24.2-408 of the Code of Virginia was amended requiring The State Registrar of Vital Records to transmit a weekly list of all persons 17 years of age or older, who have died in the Commonwealth, electronically to the Department of Elections for list maintenance purposes.
+The VERIS "Hopper" and "Agency Updates" screens will reflect the new information.
 The following steps should be taken: